Guest post by Cherie Mclaughlin of www.couchbasedbiz.com

 Consider Hiring a Cleaning Service

 First of all, the easiest way to handle all the deep cleaning before you move in is to hire someone else to do it.
 If your new home is an apartment, the landlord has probably already arranged for it to be cleaned.
 That said, having your own professional cleaning service to come in and deep clean is still a good idea because you will know that someone you trust has thoroughly cleaned every inch of the living space.
+In some instances, you can try to barter for cleaning services.

 Ensure Clean Air